transformerlab/nebula-tower/README.md

 ## What It Is

-Nebula Tower is a user-friendly server and client application that simplifies managing a Slack Nebula mesh network.
+Nebula Tower is a user-friendly server and client application that simplifies managing a <a href="https://github.com/slackhq/nebula">Slack Nebula</a> mesh network.

 If you run the server component on a machine with a public IP address (like a $6/month Digital Ocean droplet), you can use the web interface to: